 The purpose of a conservation plan is to make an archaeological and historical assessment of a building or site (place).
 It states why the place is significant and what policies and management practices are to be put in place to ensure that its significance is retained.

-Conservation plans that are current are available from the City's libraries for each of the following places:
+Conservation plans are currently available to view in the Local History room at Midland Library for each of the following places:

 - Garrick Theatre (formerly Guildford Commissariat Store and Quarters